marianoguerra/efene/docs/releases/onine.rst

 * fnc builds on windows
 * -a and -p command line arguments added to fnc (-pa -pz in erl)
 * unified fnc and fn in a single binary (fnc -r to run programs)
+* allow empty lines and comment lines on efene shell

 Extras
 ~~~~~~